 It needs something else.

 If knowledge is simply the act of acquiring true beliefs, then if you want to know more things, I'd suggest going and memorizing the phone book.
-Cursory handling of Knowledge is fine for statements such as, "I know that I'm sitting at my desk," but becomes problematic when saying something like, "I know that God exists."
+That would be an easy way to acquire true beliefs.

 If Tinker Town wins, I think that we all would agree this man simply got lucky.
 Sure, he had a true belief--Tinker Town won, and he "knew" it--but I don't think that we could credit him with having the knowledge that Tinker Town would win.

 The next week at the track, my other friend, a sort of big guy with a suit and scary sunglasses, named Vito, says "I bet all of my money on Screw Loose, because I know that he will win."
 I ask how he knows this, and he says, "because my cousin Crazy Joe drugged all of the rest of the horses this morning."
 Then, if Screw Loose won that race, we'd probably agree that yes, Vito knew Screw Loose would win.